reproducible-reporting/stepup-core/docs/advanced_topics/static_named_glob.md

 prefix_bbb_something_aaa.txt
 ```

-Named globs are often useful when working with files distributed over multiple directories, with each directory having a central file that repeats a part of the directory name.
+Named globs are often useful when working with files distributed over multiple directories, each having a central file that repeats a part of the directory name.

 ## Example

 Example source files: [advanced_topics/static_named_glob/](https://github.com/reproducible-reporting/stepup-core/tree/main/docs/advanced_topics/static_named_glob)

-In the example below, each directory represents a chapter from course notes, containing source files for the individual sections.
+In the example below, each directory represents a chapter from course notes, containing source files for individual sections.
-In a realistic setting one could envision building a PDF presentations from LaTeX sources instead.
+In a realistic setting, one could envision building a PDF presentations from LaTeX sources instead.
 To keep the example independent of StepUp RepRep, text files will be copied to Markdown files, which will then be concatenated.

 Create the following directory layout with markdown files: